 Yes.
-However, the borrower should bear in mind that, as the Borrower Application Form indicates, only an authorized representative of the business seeking a loan may sign on behalf of the business.
+As the Borrower Application Form indicates, only an authorized representative of the business seeking a loan may sign on behalf of the business.

 An individual's signature as an "Authorized Representative of Applicant" is a representation to the lender and to the U.S. government that the signer is authorized to make the certifications, including with respect to the applicant and each owner of 20% or more of the applicant's equity, contained in the Borrower Application Form.
 Lenders may rely on that representation and accept a single individual's signature on that basis.